srsampson/DMRDecode/README.md

 Followed by 27 integers which contain the 216 bits that make up a voice frame.
 Each integer contains 8 bits.

-Up to 10 clients can be connected to each program.

 #### Decode
 DMR data is arranged into frames each consisting of 264 bits.
 There are three types of frame ..

 Voice frame.
-As it suggests this contains digitised voice data in two 108 bit sections separated by a 48 bit synchronisation sequence which identifies as the frame as being a voice one.
+As it suggests, this contains digitized voice data in two 108 bit sections separated by a 48 bit synchronization sequence which identifies as the frame as being a voice one.
 As yet the program does nothing with voice frames other than displaying their presence.

 Data frame.
 These contain signalling information which is required for call set up.
-The frames consist of two 98 bit sections which contain the main signalling payload (which the program doesn't yet decode) plus a 48 bit synchronisation sequence which identifies the frame and a 20 bit SLOT TYPE section.
+The frames consist of two 98 bit sections which contain the main signalling payload (which the program doesn't yet decode) plus a 48 bit synchronization sequence which identifies the frame and a 20 bit SLOT TYPE section.
 The SLOT TYPE section of the frame is decoded by the program.
 A decoded example would be ..

 #### Slot Type : Color Code 2 CSBK

 Where you see the systems color code (actually a number between 0 and 15) and what kind of information is being sent in the main signalling payload of the frame (in this case CSBK data).

 Embedded frame.
-These frames don't contain any synchronisation bits but instead carry embedded signalling in its place (which isn't currently decoded) they also contain either voice or signalling data in their main payload.
+These frames don't contain any synchronization bits but instead carry embedded signalling in its place (which isn't currently decoded) they also contain either voice or signalling data in their main payload.
 The signalling data variety contain a SLOT TYPE section which is decoded (see point 2) while the voice variety contains a EMB field which is decoded as shown below ..

-#### EMB : Colour Code 2 : First fragment of LC
+#### EMB : Color Code 2 : First fragment of LC

 Again we see the systems color code and what type of information is contained in the embedded field (in this case the first fragment of an LC).